HONR Network: Founding

 Pozner attempted to appease the conspiracy theorists by talking with them online, as well as sharing photos of Noah, his birth certificate, school reports and death certificate.
 His attempts at engaging with these people were largely rejected.
 These "hoaxers", a term Pozner used to describe conspiracy theorists who believed that mass casualty events were government perpetrated hoaxes, began an intense campaign of harassment, that included stalking, death threats, posting a background report on him, his social security number, and the addresses of Pozner, and his family members, online on various social media platforms.
 These platforms had long ignored requests by victims of online harassment, merely suggesting that they "flag" or report instances of abuse, that would then be reviewed and potentially removed by platform moderators.
 A person could only flag a particular piece of content once, and most content that only received a single flag or even a handful of flags was never removed.

 By 2014, Pozner had spent more than a year flagging content, and appealing to the social media platforms to remove thousands of defaced pictures of his son and Pozner's own private information, as well as reporting instances of harassment and death threats.
-Since the massacre, and the online attacks on his family, Pozner had been contacted by sympathetic people, as well as others who had been abused online.
-"Almost immediately, other victims of online hate and harassment began reaching out to me for advice."
-Many of these people volunteered to help.
-Pozner organised these volunteers to help him find and report posts and pictures en masse, and named this group the HONR Network.
-The name HONR is not an acronym, but instead comes from a web domain name he had owned previously as a professional web developer.
-He repurposed it to honor Noah and other victims of hoaxer and hate sites.
+Pozner was contacted by other victims of online harassment who were in similar situations and needed advice.
+He also was contacted by people interested in furthering his efforts, and Pozner organized volunteer to report posts and pictures en masse.
+He named the group the HONR Network.
+The name HONR is not an acronym, but instead is a repurposed web domain name he had owned previously as a professional web developer.